ballistiq/ruby-passenger-nginx-installer/readme.md

-# Uber Ruby 1.9.3, Phusion Passenger and Nginx one line installer for Ubuntu 12.04
+# One line installer for Ruby 1.9.3, Phusion Passenger and Nginx on Ubuntu 12.04 LTS

 This script will install an Nginx/Passenger/Ruby web stack to run Rails apps.
 This was written for and tested with Ubuntu 12.04 LTS on Amazon EC2.